 Truthfulness does not motivate sharing online.
 A study published in Nature tracked thousands of users interacting with false information.
 Only 16% called it accurate.
 But when asked if they would share the headline, 51% said they would.

 Truth is not the motivation behind what people share.
 It’s emotions.
 Think about what you chose to share.
 Did it elicit an emotional response from you?
 Was it fear?
 Anger?
 Joy?
 Amusement?
 Whatever the emotion, generally if you have no response, it’s not something you share.

 One way to identify fake news is to ask yourself WHO is sending the message, WHY it was shared, WHAT techniques were used to attract your attention, and HOW the message might be interpreted.

-It’s hard for adults to understand Media Literacy, which is why it’s hard for children to understand what is truth and what is fake.
+It’s hard for adults to understand Media Literacy, which is why it’s hard for children to understand what is true and what is fake.
 One thing to remember is that children cannot process information the same way adults do.
 Studies have shown that under the age of three struggle to transfer knowledge from a screen to real life.
-This is called “transfer deficit.”
+This is called a “transfer deficit.”
 This means that educational apps, games, videos, to teach languages, etc are useless at this age.

-When trying to help our children and students understand media literacy, it is important to first start with a foundation of healthy media use, self-regulation, both passive and active screen time, and healthy boundaries.
+When trying to help our children and students understand media literacy, it is important to start with a foundation of healthy media use, self-regulation, passive and active screen time, and healthy boundaries.
 This will create a healthy relationship with technology, including social media, which will create the foundation needed to understand the difference between real and fake news and how to discover accurate information on the internet.